AITIS-s-r-o/GuiTask/README.md

 ### Task 1
 The first task is to design the dashboard screen that contains several tools (see below).
 In this task, we are only interested in overall look, so you **should not** design effects (i.e. changes in visuals in certain events, such as hovering cursor over element, pressing a button etc.).

 We would like to see light and dark theme.
-So you should give us two different versions of the same design - one in light and one in dark theme.
+So you should give us two different versions of the same design - one in a light theme and one in a dark theme.

 ### Task 2
 If we like your task 1 design we will ask you for more work.
 Here we will need you to design all the visual effects, this includes change when cursor comes over an element, change when an element is disabled or pressed etc.